paulosjd/aurnapi/readme.md

 Data on the website server is obtained by periodically scraping a webpage which updates every hour with current air quality measurements from sites in the UK's automatic monitoring network.

 The project was built using the Python web micro-framework Flask, along with the extension Flask-SQLAlchemy as the ORM.
+The files which serve the API endpoints through specified queries are contained within app/views.

 API endpoints
 -------------